Nash Motors: Anniversary, innovations, and sales

-For European endurance racing Healey and his staff designed and built three special Nash-Healeys with lightweight aluminum racing bodies.
-These competition versions entered four consecutive Le Mans races and one Mille Miglia.

-At Le Mans they achieved fourth overall in 1950, sixth overall and fourth in class in 1951, third overall and first in class in 1952, and eleventh overall in 1953.
-In the Mille Miglia, they finished ninth overall in 1950 and seventh overall, fourth in class, in 1952.

 Formation of American Motors Corporation

 In January 1954, Nash announced the acquisition of the Hudson Motor Car Company as a friendly merger, creating American Motors Corporation (AMC).
-To improve the financial performance of the combined companies, all production beginning with the 1955 Nash and Hudson models would happen at Nash's Kenosha plant.
+To improve the financial performance of the combined companies, all production, beginning with the 1955 Nash and Hudson models, would happen at Nash's Kenosha plant.
 Nash would focus most of its marketing resources on its smaller Rambler models, and Hudson would focus its marketing efforts on its full-sized cars.

 One of the first things Mason did as CEO of the new company was to initiate talks with James J. Nance, president of Packard, for parts-sharing arrangements between AMC and Packard.
-At this time AMC did not have its own V8 engine and an agreement was made for the new 320 CID Packard V8 engine and Packard's Ultramatic automatic transmission to be used in the 1955 Nash Ambassador and Hudson Hornet models.
+At this time, AMC did not have its own V8 engine, and an agreement was made for the new 320 CID Packard V8 engine and Packard's Ultramatic automatic transmission to be used in the 1955 Nash Ambassador and Hudson Hornet models.

 In July 1954, Packard acquired Studebaker to form Studebaker-Packard Corporation, however, further talks of a merger between AMC and Packard-Studebaker were cut short when Mason died on 8 October 1954.
 A week after his death, Mason's successor, George W. Romney, announced "there are no mergers under way either directly or indirectly".
 Nevertheless, Romney continued with Mason's commitment to buy components from Studebaker-Packard Corporation.
 Although Mason and Nance had previously agreed that Studebaker-Packard would purchase parts from AMC, it did not do so.
 Moreover, Packard's engines and transmissions were comparatively expensive, so AMC began development of its own V8 engine, and replaced the outsourced unit by mid-1956.

-The 1955 model year, all the large Nash and Hudson automobiles were based on a Nash-derived shared common unitized body shell using styling themes by Pinin Farina, Edmund E. Anderson, and Frank Spring.
+For the 1955 model year, all the large Nash and Hudson automobiles were based on a Nash-derived shared unitized body shell using styling themes by Pinin Farina, Edmund E. Anderson, and Frank Spring.
 Each had individual powertrains and separate, non-interchangeable body parts.
 This mimicked the longtime practice Big Three (General Motors, Ford, and Chrysler) that allowed for maximum manufacturing economy.
 Anderson set up separate design studios for Nash, Hudson, and Rambler.